Improved Bounds and Global Fit of Flavor-Violating Charged Lepton Yukawa Couplings post LHC: Introduction

 \section{Introduction}

 The discovery of the Higgs boson at 125 GeV in the LHC \cite{ATLAS:2012yve, CMS:2012qbp} represented a key milestone in finalizing the SM of particle physics.
 Ever since, the LHC has reported on the properties of the discovered boson \cite{ATLAS:2016neq, ATLAS:2017azn, CMS:2022dwd, ATLAS:2022vkf}, revealing excellent agreement with the predictions of the SM.
 Nonetheless, the level of experimental measurements still allows for significant deviation from the SM predictions, allowing for BSM physics \cite{Abu-Ajamieh:2020yqi, Abu-Ajamieh:2021vnh, Abu-Ajamieh:2021egq, Abu-Ajamieh:2022ppp, Abu-Ajamieh:2022dtm, Dawson:2022zbb, Abu-Ajamieh:2022nmt}.
 Some of the BSM proposals include FV in the Higgs sector.
 It is known that in the SM, the Higgs boson does not violate flavor, however, it is quite easy to generalize the Higgs couplings to include FV by assuming NP at high energy.
-Studying FV in the Higgs sector has a long history \cite{Bjorken:1977vt, McWilliams:1980kj, Shanker:1981mj, Barr:1990vd, Babu:1999me, Diaz-Cruz:1999sns, Han:2000jz, Blanke:2008zb, Casagrande:2008hr, Giudice:2008uua, Aguilar-Saavedra:2009ygx, Albrecht:2009xr, Buras:2009ka, Agashe:2009di, Goudelis:2011un, Arhrib:2012mg, McKeen:2012av, Azatov:2009na, Blankenburg:2012ex, Kanemura:2005hr, Davidson:2010xv, DAmbrosio:2002vsn} (for FV in the $Z$ section see \cite{Brignole:2004ah, Davidson:2012wn, Goto:2015iha, Kamenik:2023hvi, Jueid:2023fgo, Abu-Ajamieh:2025vxw}).
+Studying FV in the Higgs sector has a long history \cite{Bjorken:1977vt, McWilliams:1980kj, Shanker:1981mj, Barr:1990vd, Babu:1999me, Diaz-Cruz:1999sns, Han:2000jz, Blanke:2008zb, Casagrande:2008hr, Giudice:2008uua, Aguilar-Saavedra:2009ygx, Albrecht:2009xr, Buras:2009ka, Agashe:2009di, Goudelis:2011un, Arhrib:2012mg, McKeen:2012av, Azatov:2009na, Blankenburg:2012ex, Kanemura:2005hr, Davidson:2010xv, DAmbrosio:2002vsn} (for FV in the $Z$ boson decays see \cite{Brignole:2004ah, Davidson:2012wn, Goto:2015iha, Kamenik:2023hvi, Jueid:2023fgo, Abu-Ajamieh:2025vxw}).
 For instance, it was argued in ref.~\cite{DAmbrosio:2002vsn} that the lightest quarks in the SM quark sector have an approximate $U(1)^{5}$ symmetry that is broken by the Yukawa couplings, which suggests that flavor does not have to be conserved in the SM.
 Given that any FV is excluded at the $\sim \mathcal{O}(\text{TeV})$ scale led the authors to suggest Minimal Flavor Violation (MFV), where all FV arises from the Yukawa interactions only.
 MFV was thoroughly investigated in ref.~\cite{Harnik:2012pb}, where bounds on the FV Yukawa couplings of the quarks and leptons were extracted from various experimental measurements.
 The same argument was extended to di-Higgs FV interactions in ref.~\cite{Abu-Ajamieh:2024rzw}.
 In this paper, we seek to update the experimental bounds of ref.~\cite{Harnik:2012pb} and set further bounds on the FV Higgs Yukawa couplings.
 Some of the experimental measurements have improved, making the bounds more stringent.
+Lepton FV Higgs couplings can arise in several well-motivated BSM frameworks, such as the two-Higgs doublet model (2HDM)~\cite{Branco:2011iw}, R-partiy violating minimal supersymmetric SM (MSSM)~\cite{Arhrib:2012ax}, leptoquark-mediated interactions in Grand Unified Theories (GUTs)~\cite{Dorsner:2016wpm}, certain $Z'$ models~\cite{Langacker:2000ju}, models with vector-like leptons~\cite{Falkowski:2013jya}, and models with warped extra dimensions \cite{Agashe:2004cp}.
+These frameworks can generate such couplings at tree or loop level, making the derived bounds valuable probes of NP in a broad class of BSM models.

 Following a bottom-up approach, it is quite easy to introduce MFV in the Higgs sector after Electroweak Symmetry Breaking (EWSB) by writing the effective Lagrangian of the Yukawa interaction as follows